creativeprojects/resticprofile/README.md

 * You can create groups of profiles that will run sequentially
 * You can run shell commands before or after a backup
 * You can also run shell commands before or after running a profile (any command): useful if you need to mount your backup disk
+* You can run a shell command if an error occurred (at any time)
 * You can send a backup stream via _stdin_
 * You can start restic at a lower or higher priority (Priority Class in Windows, *nice* in all unixes) and/or _ionice_ (only available on Linux)